-Theeth is owned by me and operated out of my little studio in Portland Oregon.
-My work is inspired by a lifetime of traveling through nature and my fondness for observing flora and fauna and how they exist in their environments.
-All of my designs are sculpted by me or cast from objects sourced from nature.
-All mold making, wax working, casting and fabrication processes are done by me and each step is handled with great care and attention to detail.
-All pieces are cast and fabricated in sterling silver or bronze, and set with high quality natural stones.
+Theeth is owned and operated by Kimi Kaplowitz out of her little studio in Portland Oregon.
+Her work is inspired by a lifetime of traveling through nature and fondness for observing flora and fauna and how they exist in their environments.
+All designs are sculpted by The artist or cast from objects sourced from nature. mold making, wax working, casting and fabrication processes are done by Kimi as well. each step is handled with great care and attention to detail.
+All pieces are cast and fabricated in sterling silver, gold or bronze, and set with spectacular hand selected natural stones.

 I have been surrounded by makers and have been creating tiny things since childhood.
 I grew up in rural New Jersey, sculpting in my mother's ceramics studio, and collecting objects from the woods with my father for assemblages he made for photography.